Sympathy for the outsider is hard won. Clique ostracizing a new girl, a Quaker, in New York City, 19th century.

 If “blessing” meant just giving to your enemy, it could easily imply that the Christian has superiority because he or she has something to give the “poor, benighted” person of another religion or no religion.
 Indeed, the giving can’t be mutual as the “Other” has needs, not resources.

-The public-spirited Christians of Flushing pointed out that God may be giving to the non-Christian knowledge, wisdom, and material goods that are of inestimable value to the people of Christian faith.
+The public-spirited Christians of Flushing pointed out that God may be giving to the non-Christian knowledge, wisdom, and material goods that are of inestimable value to the people of the Christian faith.
 The writers say, look for the good in any man of any faith, “whether Presbyterian, Independent, Baptist, or Quaker” (these being some of the warring factions in England).

 Jesus’ golden rule actually states that the relationship between neighbors of any faith should be mutually a blessing.
 He said, “Do unto others as you would have them do to you.”
 This is “the true law” for the state and church of New Netherlands “for our Savior sayeth this is the law and the prophets.”